vorticalbox/Pymark/README.md

 n = number of calculation, 10**4 (10,000) is suggested due to time to calculate. limited to 4 cores or more due to time.

+i(list)
+This is the function that does all the int calculations and it takes a list. no need to use this function as it is called from startInt()

 f(list)
-This is the function that does all the calculations, it takes a list. no need to use this function as it is called from startBench()
+This function does float calculations and takes a list.
+No need to use this function as it is called from startFloat()

 ## TODO
 -Output results to file